gruntjs/grunt-contrib-stylus/docs/stylus-options.md

 ## rawDefine
 Type: `Boolean|Array|String`

-If set to "true", defines global variables in Gruntfile without casting objects to Stylus lists.
+If set to `true`, defines global variables in Gruntfile without casting objects to Stylus lists.
 Allows using a JavaScript object in Gruntfile to be accessible as a Stylus Hash.
 See Stylus's issue tracker for details. [stylus/stylus#1286](https://github.com/stylus/stylus/issues/1286)

 Allows passing an array or string to specify individual keys to define "raw", casting all other keys as default Stylus behavior.